cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/_index.md

 ---

 {{% pageinfo %}}
 Our security professionals perform pentests on different types of assets.
-Learn how to create and manage your assets.
+Learn how to set up your assets for our pentests.
 {{% /pageinfo %}}

 {{% asset-definition %}} Once you've created an asset, you can launch pentests for it.